cefn/watchable/packages/store-follow/README.md

   direction: null,
 });

-// queue any changes to `steps` to be passed to a callback followSelector( gameStore,
+// queue any changes to `steps` to be passed to the follower callback followSelector( gameStore,
   (state) => state.steps,